Ph.D., University of Georgia, 2013

 My work is influenced by recent calls to subsume the study of individual New Testament texts as well as their later uses and adaptations under a single rubric: the cultural history of scriptures.
 On the one hand, I am interested in the meanings individual texts of the New Testament had for the communities that first produced them, and the cultural work for which they were first produced.
 How is community identity articulated through and around these texts?
 What kinds of communities or social relations do these texts create, reshape, or disarticulate?
 At the same time, I am also interested in how later communities—particularly late antique communities—took up these same texts and put them to work in different political, social, and cultural projects.

 My current monograph project, tentatively entitled Inventing Stephen: Cult and Competition in Late Antique Jerusalem, explores the use of biblical materials to construct a cult for Stephen the Protomartyr in fifth century Jerusalem.
-Each chapter of the project illustrates how the cult’s various expressions—its feasts, lectionary readings, architectural spaces, and relic devotions—made “usable” presents of Jerusalem’s scriptural past, with the goal of strengthening the city’s hand in several inter- and extra-mural theaters of competition (Christianity v.
+Each chapter of the project illustrates how the cult’s various expressions—its feasts, lectionary readings, architectural spaces, and relic devotions—made “usable” presents of Jerusalem’s scriptural past, with the goal of strengthening the city’s hand in several intra- and extra-mural theaters of competition (Christianity v.
 Judaism, Antioch/Caesarea v.
 Jerusalem, etc.).

 A second project I am developing focuses on language, insider/outsider status, and identity formation in the Gospel of John.
 In it, I compare the figurative language of the literary Jesus in John 5, 6 and 14 to a cryptolect—a language variety that misdirects and excludes other individuals from apprehending discourse content, while reinforcing in-group identity.